acosmo/COSMO/astra/README.md

     Running pigpiod daemon
     PiIR IR Library

+Known issues:
+1. On a Raspberry Pi, these files must be marked as executable; otherwise, cron will not be able to run them chmod +x /home/pi/COSMO/astra/laser_eye.py chmod +x /home/pi/COSMO/astra/stream.py

 # Honorable mentions
  * To my father and my son: without them, this project would not exist
  * Anton Hvornum Aka Torxed https://github.com/Torxed/chromecast